Reconstruction of a variety from $\mathscr{O}[[\hbar]]$-modules: Introduction

-In section 2, we review some results about DQ-modules in [DGS] and [KS].
-We establish a fully faithful functor between the derived category of algebraic $\mathscr{O}_{X}^{\hbar}$-modules and the derived category of analytic $\mathscr{O}_{X_{\mathrm{an}}}^{\hbar}$-modules in section 3.
-Section 4 contains some results about the triangulated category $\mathrm{D}^{\mathrm{b}}_{\mathrm{coh}}(\mathscr{O}_{X})$ in [H].
-Finally, we prove the Theorem 1.2 and Theorem 1.4 in section 5 and section 6, respectively.\\
+This paper is organized as follows: In section 2, we review some results about DQ-modules in [DGS11] and [KS12].
+We establish a fully faithful functor between the derived categoy of algebraic $\mathscr{O}_{X}^{\hbar}$-modules and the derived category of analytic $\mathscr{O}_{X_{\mathrm{an}}}^{\hbar}$-modules in section 3.
+Section 4 contains some results about the triangulated category $\mathrm{D}^{\mathrm{b}}_{\mathrm{coh}}(\mathscr{O}_{X})$ in [Huy06].
+Finally, we prove Theorem 1.2 and Theorem 1.4 in section 5 and section 6 respectively.\\

-\emph{Note}: in this paper, we assume that varieties are smooth over complex number field $\mathbb{C}$.\\
+\emph{Note:} In this paper, we assume that varieties are smooth over complex number field $\mathbb{C}$.\\